emilianoyoung/ai/_posts/2019-12-07-artificial-intelligence-changing-it-game-fuelling-age-of-self-driving-networks.md

 ---
 category: news
 title: "Artificial intelligence changing IT game, fuelling age of self-driving networks"
-excerpt: "AI-driven networking equipment provider Juniper Networks said it is ready to address the challenge and the inherent complexity that comes with networking in the multicloud era at a time when artificial ... fuelling the age of self-driving networks."
+excerpt: "AI-driven networking equipment provider Juniper Networks said it is ready to address the challenge and the inherent complexity that comes with networking in the multicloud era at a time when artificial intelligence is changing the IT game and fuelling the age of self-driving networks.
+Kicking off Juniper's fifth annual customer and partner ..."
 publishedDateTime: 2019-12-07T05:56:00Z
 sourceUrl: https://www.zawya.com/mena/en/business/story/Artificial_intelligence_changing_IT_game_fuelling_age_of_selfdriving_networks-SNG_161467497/
 ampUrl: https://www.zawya.com/mena/en/story/amp/SNG_161467497/